ministryofjustice/security-guidance/docs/maintained-by-default.md

 ## Good technical maintenance is security maintenance

-Technical maintaince isn't just about patching or upgrades \(but they often play a large and important part of maintenance\) but more of refreshing designs, methods and approaches to leverage new technologies to increase quality, speed and performance and reducing costs.
+Technical maintenance isn't just about patching or upgrades \(but they often play a large and important part of maintenance\) but more of refreshing designs, methods and approaches to leverage new technologies to increase quality, speed and performance and reducing costs.

-Good technical maintenance \(including patching and upgrades\) includes security benefits whether that is patching a known security issue through to implementating newer cryptography methods that both benefit security but also reduce computational effort or enhance user privacy.
+Good technical maintenance \(including patching and upgrades\) includes security benefits whether that is patching a known security issue through to implementing newer cryptography methods that both benefit security but also reduce computational effort or enhance user privacy.

 Good technical maintenance \(just like other release or change paths\) should include an appropriate amount of testing \(outside of production\) to understand any negative consequences of changes.